sda-community-plugins/Fortify-WIE/README.md

 know its *Id* (this will be present in the browsers URL field when you navigate to it).
 For the **Create Scan from Settings File** step you need to have downloaded an XML *Scan Settings* file and (preferably) stored it as a file in a [Component Version](http://help.serena.com/doc_center/sra/ver6_3/sda_help/ConcCompVer.html) in Deployment Automation.

+It is recommended that a specific Software Security Center (e.g. da_service) user is created for executing the integration.
+This user will need to be assigned to a Role in the WebInspect Enterprise Console that allows Scans to be executed via the REST API.

 You will also need to create three Deployment Automation [System Properties](http://help.serena.com/doc_center/sra/ver6_3/sda_help/sra_adm_sys_properties.html) called `wie.serverUrl` that refers to your WebInspect Enterprise URL (e.g. "https://server-name/WIE") and also